Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Introduction

-In this work, we tackle the aforementioned questions, regarding coherence and auxetic behavior, by performing a statistical analysis of trajectories simulated through a performance enhanced MD scheme.
-We demonstrate that corrections to the unconstrained velocities do not need to be calculated iteratively if the actions of the constraints are regarded as impulses\cite{StrattHolmgrenChandler1981}, as it is commonly done for collision responses \cite{coutinho2012guide}.
-Moreover, we introduce a noniterative method that corrects configurations to fulfill constraints in coordinate space, and whose implied error is small enough that the procedure can be implemented in the events within the simulations that require the evaluation of shorter timesteps.
-This new machinery, along with slight improvements to tools originiated within the methods metioned above, produces a significantly optimized approach that is able to deal woth complex tasks such as collision event handling.

-The trajectories simulated produce a set of time series which are furtherly analyzed to determine the degree of synchronization among the components of the network.
-Additionally, we exploit the discretized character of MD as a means to create a sample space of structural strains that allows taking a more in-depth look at the geometrical response of the array.
+In this work, we investigate the coherent behavior by performing a statistical analysis of trajectories simulated through a performance enhanced MD scheme.
+We demonstrate that corrections to the unconstrained velocities do not need to be calculated iteratively if the effects of the constraints are regarded as impulses,\cite{StrattHolmgrenChandler1981} as it is commonly done for collision responses.\cite{Coutinho2012} Moreover, we introduce a novel method that corrects configurations to fulfill holonomic constraints in coordinate space, which is non-iterative and accurate enough to be implemented when the simulation requires the evaluation of shorter time-steps.
+This new machinery, along with slight improvements to tools from the methods mentioned above, produces a significantly optimized approach that is able to deal with complex tasks such as the handling of collision events.
+The simulated trajectories produce a set of time series that are further analyzed to determine the degree of uniformity among the motion of the network components.

-This manuscript is organized as follows: In Section 2, we begin by introducing the coarse-grained model and identify the essential degrees of freedom required to emulate the dynamics of the auxetic PC by explicit simulation.
-In Section 3, we describe the formalism of constrained Lagrangian dynamics -which gives rise to the corresponding Equations Of Motion (EOM)-, the numerical and computational methods developed to handle the EOM integration, and the collision detection and response protocols.
-In Section 4, we briefly sketch implementation details and provide a simple example.
-In Section 5, we apply these tools to examine the spread across the network of coherence among subunits under varying conditions.
-In section 6, we show the dependence of the auxetic behavior displayed by this system on the geometric parameters of the crystal.
-Finally, we present a summary and conclusions of the work in Section 7.
+This manuscript is organized as follows: in Section \ref{sec:model}, we introduce the coarse-grained model and identify the essential degrees of freedom required to emulate the dynamics of the auxetic PC by explicit simulation.
+In Section \ref{sec:dynamics}, we describe the formalism of constrained Lagrangian dynamics, which gives rise to the corresponding Equations Of Motion (EOM).
+In Section \ref{sec:grima}, we illustrate the features of the system for conditions in which the EOM can be expressed analytically.
+In Section \ref{sec:numerical}, we introduce the numerical and computational methods developed to handle the EOM integration, and the collision detection and response protocols.
+In Section \ref{sec:2x2}, we study the smallest network and assess the stability of coherent dynamics that this structure might display.
+In Section \ref{sec:10x10}, we examine the dynamic behavior of a larger array under varying conditions, and contrast the relevance of the geometry with that of additional forces driving coherence.
+Finally, we present a summary and conclusions of the work in Section \ref{sec:conclusion}.